 - A listing* in the online Resource Directory and on the Clinics & Programs page (iocdf.org/clinics), including contact information, a link to your clinic website, a full clinic description PDF, and tags showcasing specialty areas, treatment strategies, payment options, populations served, and other details.

 - Discounts on both exhibiting and advertising at the Annual OCD Conference.

 - Free IOCDF educational publications, including a bulk subscription to our quarterly OCD Newsletter and informational brochures about OCD and related disorders.

-- Participation on a Listserv to facilitate communication between all Institutional Members (both SOCs and ITPs) for the purposes of cross referrals, sharing resources, and networking with other professionals.
+- Participation on a Listserv to facilitate communication between all Institutional Members for the purposes of cross referrals, sharing resources, and networking with other professionals.

-- A minimum of three (3), licensed clinicians who maintain a professional membership in the IOCDF working in the same outpatient clinic.
+- The clinic has a minimum of three (3), licensed, full-time staff clinicians working in the same clinic/program.

-- These clinicians should have 10 combined years experience treating OCD and related disorders (i.e., have specific training in first-line treatments for OCD and related disorders).
+- These clinicians have a combined 10 years experience treating OCD and related disorders (i.e., have specific training in first-line treatments for OCD and related disorders).

 - The identified clinic advertises itself as a facility where the primary focus is on the treatment of OCD and/or related disorders.

 Clinics that meet the above eligibility requirements must also fit in one or more of the following four categories: